AbhishekSharma-17/Rag_gemini_chatbot/README.md

-# Groq Document Chatbot Q&A
+# Gemini Rag Chatbot Q&A

 ## Overview

-The Groq Document Chatbot Q&A is a Streamlit-based web application designed to answer questions based on documents loaded from a specified directory.
+The Document Chatbot Q&A is a Streamlit-based web application designed to answer questions based on documents loaded from a specified directory.
 Utilizing advanced language processing and AI technologies, this application provides accurate responses to user queries by leveraging the power of Google Generative AI Embeddings and FAISS for efficient similarity search among document embeddings.

 ## Features